Case Study · Ad Tech

 The CPO owned growth, and the CEO owned market credibility.
 No one wanted a visible miss.

-Early discussions looked like many innovation programs.
-Lists of features.
-Many reasonable paths.
-No clear forcing function.
+Early discussions looked like many innovation programs: lists of features, many reasonable paths, no clear forcing function.

+We recommended the leadership team pause and realign.
 Before deciding what could be built, we needed agreement on what would be worth building.

-Three principles aligned the room:
+Three principles aligned the room

 1. The product must make customers materially more effective, not marginally better.